LCAD-UFES/carmen_lcad/src/neural_car_detector/README.md

 ## Building
 ### Dependencies
-To run this module the Nvidia Caffe is needed.
+To run this module you need either NVIDIA Caffe or Darknet.
+Choose one of the two and proceed with installation.

+####Option 1: Installing NVIDIA Caffe

 Install nvcaffe dependencies:

 ``` bash